 A township's building permit application form must include a statement that If the building or structure for which the permit is requested meets all applicable zoning regulations and the board of township supervisors or other appropriate official fails to respond within sixty days of receiving the application, the application is deemed approved.
 Upon receipt of a building permit application, a township shall note on the application the date of receipt and shall provide a copy of the submitted application to the applicant with the date of receipt noted.

 Applicant: I have received a copy of this notice.

+Signed: Date//

+Representative of Township

-Signed: Date / / Representative of An application for a building permit including t been receive ∍d.
-Signed: Date / /
+An application for a building permit including th is notice has been received.

+Signed: Date // /